-Hang clothing on a clothing rack, a dowel, rope, or chain stretched tightly across the garage, attached to a tree, an open ladder, or the side of the house or porch.
+Hang clothing on a clothing rack, a dowel, rope, or chain stretched tightly across the garage, attached to a tree, an open ladder, or to the side of the house or porch.

 Baby and children’s clothes are an exception to the hanging rule.
 Arrange clean kid's clothing by size and fold neatly on tables.

 Place books with spines up in a bookcase or in boxes so people can easily read the titles.
-(Put a “not for sale” sign on the bookcase if it’s not for sale, because someone will surely want to buy it!)
+(Put a “not for sale” sign on the bookcase if it’s not for sale, because someone will want to buy it!)